GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/01.001-010/01.Christ-or-Barabbas/docs.md

 ---
+title: |
-title: 1.
-Christ or Barabbas?
+    001. Christ or Barabbas? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 001.
+Christ or Barabbas?.
+What shall I do with Jesus?
+He stands before me now, Wearing the robe of purple, And thorns upon His brow.
+    keywords:  |
-    keywords: Christ in Song, Christ or Barabbas?, What shall I do with Jesus?, This is the question now
+        Christ in Song, adventhymnals, advent hymnals, Christ or Barabbas?, What shall I do with Jesus?.
+This is the question now;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 1. CHRIST OR BARABBAS?
+## 001. CHRIST OR BARABBAS?
+####  Christ in Song,

 ```txt
 1.